Management

 409-356-0384

 Olivia Eisenbach joined the Flower Garden Banks National Marine Sanctuary team in June 2022.
-She came from Auburn University where she conducted research on reef fish in the Gulf of Mexico as a research associate.
-She has a Bachelors of Science degree in marine biology from James Cook University and a Masters of Research in marine biology from the University of Plymouth.
-Olivia has a background in coral reef and fish ecology and has participated in research all over the globe.
+She manages the fish data, invasive species data and research, and the manta ray identification catalog.
+Prior to joining the sanctuary team, she conducted research on red snapper in the Gulf as a research associate at Auburn University.
+She has a Bachelor of Science degree in Marine Biology from James Cook University and a Master of Research in Marine Biology from the University of Plymouth.
+Olivia has a background in fish and coral reef ecology and has participated in research all over the globe.

 Research Specialist